-original version from: sirbacon.org
+original version appeared in: sirbacon.org

 (please also see the companion page, Shakespeare Nightmare Words)